aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `get_expected_stake_pool_address`

-Return the address of the stake pool to be created with the provided staker, operator, and seed.
+Return the address of the stake pool to be created with the provided staker, operator and seed.

 <pre><code>#[view]